Demystifying Obstructive Sleep Apnea (OSA)

 Medications

-• Zepbound (Tirzepatide): As of December 2024, this injectable medication is approved for adults with both sleep apnea and obesity.
-By mimicking a hormone called GLP-1, it induces weight loss (about 18-20% of body weight) leading to significant reduction in the severity of sleep apnea.
+Zepbound (Tirzepatide): As of December 2024, this injectable medication is approved for adults with both sleep apnea and obesity.
+By mimicking a hormone called GLP-1, it induces weight loss leading to significant reduction in the severity of sleep apnea.
+It has side effects as well.

 Inspire Hypoglossal Nerve Stimulator (HNS)